mjwhite8119/FRCTraining/Romi/romiPID.md

 The `setTolerance()` method sets the position and velocity error which is considered tolerable for use with the setpoint.
 For more details on what we've just done read the [PID Control through PIDSubsystems and PIDCommands](https://docs.wpilib.org/en/latest/docs/software/commandbased/pid-subsystems-commands.html#) section of the FRC® documentation.

 ## Profiled PID Controller
 A major difference between a standard *PIDController* and a *ProfiledPIDController* is that the actual setpoint of the control loop is not directly specified by the user.
 Rather, the user specifies a goal position or state, and the setpoint for the controller is computed automatically from the generated motion profile between the current state and the goal.

 ![PID Command](../images/Romi/Romi.043.jpeg)

 The specified goal value is not necessarily the current setpoint of the loop - rather, it is the eventual setpoint once the generated profile terminates.

-A common FRC® controls solution is to pair a [Trapezoidal Motion Profile](../Concepts/timeMotion#TrapezoidProfile) to generate setpoints with a PID controller for tracking the setpoint.
+A common FRC® controls solution is to pair a [Trapezoid Motion Profile](../Concepts/Dynamics/pathsTrajectories#trapezoidProfile) with a PID controller for tracking the setpoint.

 ## The DriveDistanceProfiled Command
 With the *DriveDistancePID* command there's no way of avoiding the sudden accelerations and changes in velocity at the beginning of the move, which makes it difficult to tune the PID controller to arrive at the setpoint.
 It would be better if we can move more smoothly to the setpoint by gradually accelerating and decelerating at the beginning and end of the movement.
 To facilitate this, WPILib includes its own *ProfiledPIDController* class.
 Let's see if we can improve upon the results of the *DriveDistancePID* command.